Revision 23-2; April 28, 2023

 Can I apply for benefits if I have an appeal pending?

-Yes, you may apply for benefits at any time.
-You do not have to wait for your hearing or a hearing decision.
+Generally, yes, you may apply for benefits at any time and do not have to wait for your hearing or a hearing decision.
 However, this will depend on the program and agency you are requesting benefits for.

 Can I receive continued benefits pending the outcome of my appeal?